 Here are eight things you might not know about Rich Mullins.

-Mullins struggled with “fitting in.”
+Rich Mullins struggled with “fitting in.”

 Friends said he was a complicated mix of talent and magnetism, piety and mystery.
 “Every single place he went,” recalled one, “he created community.”
 Yet those same friends sensed a lingering loneliness, as if he was never fully a part of the communities that grew around his popularity.

-Mullins was a piano prodigy.
+He was a piano prodigy.